-Similar to trends in the last several epi weeks, most cases (51) in Week 15 were reported through traveler screening mainly at Med-Blue (18) and Queens Medical Complex (16).
-Cumulatively, pre-travel screening account for the greatest proportion of cases (63.4%), followed by contact tracing (11.7%), and alerts (7.8%) [Figure 5B].
-Most of the reported cases (56.4%) in Week 15 came from Central Equatoria.
-Ruweng Administrative Area (19.1%), Abyei Administrative Area (9.6%), Eastern Equatoria (5.3%), Jonglei (4.3%), Lakes (3.2%), and Unity (2.1%) contributed the remaining cases to the weekly case tally.
-Upper Nile, Western Bahr el Ghazal, Northern Bahr el Ghazal, Western Equatoria, and Warrap did not report any cases in Week 15 [Figure 6].
-In Week 15, no healthcare worker was confirmed as a case, so the cumulative case tally among healthcare workers remained at 256.
+About 51.3% of the cases in Week 18 were reported through traveler screening but a significant proportion (17.9%) of cases having unknown surveillance source.
+This is mainly due to a lack of individual-level data for data reported by GXP sites.
+Cumulatively, pre-travel screening account for the greatest proportion of cases (63.0%), followed by contact tracing (11.6%), and alerts (7.6%) [Figure 5B].
+Most of the reported cases (59.0%) in Week 18 came from Central Equatoria.
+Unity (20.5%), Ruweng Administrative Area (7.7%), Eastern Equatoria and Jonglei (5.1%), and Lakes (2.6%) contributed the remaining cases to the weekly case tally.
+Upper Nile, Abyei Administrative Area, Western Bahr el Ghazal, Northern Bahr el Ghazal, Western Equatoria, and Warrap did not report any cases in Week 18 [Figure 6].
+In Week 18, no healthcare worker was confirmed as a case, so the cumulative case tally among healthcare workers remained at 256.
 Most of the cases among healthcare workers came from Central Equatoria (218), followed by Abyei (13), Jonglei (10), and Eastern Equatoria (9).
 Three states (Upper Nile, Western Bahr el Ghazal, and Northern Bahr el Ghazal) have not reported any cases among healthcare workers [Figure 7].

 We are starting to see more testing reported from the states, mostly driven by further decentralization of GXP machines throughout the country (at least 27 sites).
 However, it is still difficult to know if there is community transmission in the states because there is still not enough testing being done.
-Nevertheless, notable clustered outbreaks have been reported in past epi weeks in Nzara, Yirol, Bentiu, Bor, Lakien, Pariang, Ruweng, and Mapourdit, although epidemiological data usually lag in communication to the national authorities once the outbreaks are in the flourishing stages.
+Nevertheless, notable clustered outbreaks have been reported in past epi weeks in Nzara, Yirol, Bentiu, Bor, Lakien, Pariang, Ruweng, Mapourdit, and Pamir, although epidemiological data usually lag in communication to the national authorities once the outbreaks are in the flourishing stages.
 Overall, COVID-19 surveillance and testing at sub-national levels continue to be weak and are in need of scaling up.